-Fig. 12.
-Throughput of StRAID and MD with read-write mixed workloads.
+Fig. 14.
+Breakdowns of CPU cycles on StRAID and MD.

-To better understand the reasons behind StRAID's superiority, Figure 14 shows the breakdown of the CPUcycles of key functions consumed by MD and StRAID with 64WTs and 64 UTs, respectively.
+To better understand the reasons behind StRAID's superiority, Figure 14 shows the breakdown of the CPU-cycles of key functions consumed by MD and StRAID with 64WTs and 64 UTs, respectively.
 For partial-stripe writes, the combined CPU-cycles on XORing and disk I/Os account for 76% of the total CPU usage in StRAID, while that of MD is less than 20%.
-The average stripe-write handling overhead of StRAID, i.e., $62\mu s$, is about 19 times less than that of MD, i.e., $1180\mu s$.
+The average stripe-write handling overhead of StRAID, i.e., $62\mu s$ , is about 19 times less than that of MD, i.e., $1180\mu s$ .
 Besides, the lock overhead on StRAID and MD account for 5.1% and 46.1% of the total CPU usage, respectively.
 StRAID efficiently mitigates lock contentions through the stripe-threaded architecture and the lockless access features in SST.